Fundamentals of "old" Navision

 If you run Navision with the SQL Server (which is possible with Nav 2009R2 without any problems, if you make a few adjustments...), it can be that the passwords are empty here.
 This is then also so OK.

-Note: Most certainly your recipient of this backup will read their database natively, at least that's how it always works for me.
-If your recipient needs a SQL backup, the procedure is more complex.
+Note: Your recipient will most likely import your database natively using this backup (data backup), at least that's always the case for me.
+If your recipient needs an SQL backup, the procedure is more involved.

 Create a backup: